IEasyMov/website_portfolio/public/content/MakeMeLaugh.md

     <div style="flex: 1; max-width: 900px;margin-left:6rem;">
         <span style="color:rgb(164, 208, 255); font-weight: bold;  font-size: 120%;margin-left:41%;font-size: 1.75rem;">Save your pc</span>
                 <p style="margin-bottom: 1.2rem;text-align: center;margin-top:2rem;">
-                    MakeMeLaugh_Exe is a game where you're on an old windows interface, you have multiple folders on your desktop and can roam among them, somes locked, some accessibles.
+                    MakeMeLaugh_Exe is a game set on an old Windows-style interface.
+You have multiple folders on your desktop and can explore them — some are locked, others accessible.
                 </p>
                 <p style="text-align: center;">
-                    You will quickly meet the clown, a Virus that is taking over your pc, you've got to satisfy his requests to safe your windows32 file.
+                    You’ll quickly meet the clown, a virus taking over your system.
+To protect your Windows32 file, you’ll need to satisfy his requests.
                 </p>
                 <p style="text-align: center; margin-top: 2rem;">
-                    You will look in the folders, open pictures to find numbers, enter codes, drag&drop files and folders to complete all the requests.
+                    You’ll search through folders, open images to find numbers, enter codes, and drag and drop files to complete each task.
                 </p>
                 <p style="text-align: center; margin-top: 2rem;">
-                    It's a narrative scripted game, so you can lose if ever you don't complete the tasks quickly enough.
+                    It’s a narrative scripted game, and you can lose if you don’t complete the tasks quickly enough.
                 </p>
                 <p style="text-align: center; margin-top: 2rem;">
-                    Loosing will means restarting the game to continue further.
+                    Losing means restarting the game to continue further.
                 </p>
                 </div>
             </div>